hdigital/parlgov-web/docs/usage.md

 ## Installation · 🛠️

-Run in codespace, install locally, or use Docker (see above).
+Run in codespace, install locally, or use Docker (see the preceding section).

 **Codespace** is fully configured.
 Load the data and run a local server with _just_ commands.